software-students-fall2024/software-engineering-fall-2024-2-web-app-web-app-exercise/README.md

 “As a person who often forgets to return books, I want an easy way to keep track of my book due dates so that I don’t rack up late fees”

-“As a person who often forgets to return books, I want an easy way to keep track of my book due dates so that I don’t rack up late fees”

 "As someone with difficulty with reading small screens, I want to search for books by image so that I can quickly find the books I'm looking for."

 "As someone who checks out a lot of books, I want to view a list of all the books I’ve currently checked out so that I can keep track of what I need to return and their due dates."